Wednesday, May 30, 2007

 Apparently when O'Reilly said "it aint gonna turn out that way," he meant that he wasn't going to invite her back to the show.
 He probably said it very loudly, with finality. . .and an impressive amount of conviction. . .

-either Youtube or on the O'Reilly factor homepage, but I remember watching it.
+I can't find the video on either Youtube or on the O'Reilly factor homepage, but I remember watching it.
 If anyone knows where the video can be found on the web feel free to let me know.

 Some more details about Bill O'Reilly's shameful conduct can be found here.